decuant/WMOQuery/README.md

-The normals, the errors and a plugin function that gets the mean temperatures:
+The normals, the errors and a plug-in function that gets the mean temperatures:

 ![Berlin Normal Error Mean](/docs/Berlin-Mean.png)